 There are reasons why the section of the Pacific Crest Trail leading from†Echo Chaletinto Desolation Wilderness(part of theEldorado National Forest†) is so doggone popular: It's easy most of the way, you can take a boat taxi back if you tucker out-and you can grab a cold one at the store by the trailhead.
 Not to mention that the scenery, from snow-capped peaks to sparkling water to the cute little cabins on the shoreline, is so arresting you'll have trouble keeping your eyes on the trail.

-Due to the Sierra snowpack, The popular Echo Lakes summer resort area at Echo Summit on Highway 50 opens when snow levels subside for the season.
-The resort's boat taxi goes back and forth all day.
+Due to the Sierra snowpack, the popular Echo Lakes summer resort area at Echo Summit on Highway 50 didn't open until July 1 this year, and the upper reaches of Desolation promise to remain deliciously spotted with snow into August.
+The 2.5 miles of trail from the Chalet to the far end of scenic Upper Echo Lake are free and clear for hiking, however, and the resort's boat taxi goes back and forth all day.